stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Conventions
 -----------

-The naming of Dynamo0.3 API kernels and associated entities (types, subroutines and modules) follows the PSyclone Fortran naming conventions (see :ref:`fortran_naming`).
+The naming of LFRic API kernels and associated entities (types, subroutines and modules) follows the PSyclone Fortran naming conventions (see :ref:`fortran_naming`).
 However, PSyclone does not need this convention to be followed apart from the stub generator (see the